bisdn/bisdn.github.io/setup/setup_standalone.md

 ### Port mirroring

 BISDN Linux supports the configuration of mirror ports.
-Add mirror ports like that (replace <IP> with the IP of the whitebox switch):
+Add mirror ports like that (replace <IP> with the IP of the whitebox switch or `localhost` when logged in on the switch itself):

 ```
 grpc_cli call <IP>:50051 ofdpaMirrorPortCreate "port_num: 1"